KeksBombe/jellyfin-plugin-auto-collections-dev/README.md

      - `GENRE "name"` - Match items with "name" genre
      - `STUDIO "name"` - Match items from "name" studio
      - `ACTOR "name"` - Match items with "name" actor
      - `DIRECTOR "name"` - Match items with "name" director
+     - `TAG "tag"` - Match items with "tag" in their tags
+     - `PARENTALRATING "rating"` - Match items with specific parental rating (e.g., "PG-13", "R")
+     - `COMMUNITYRATING "value"` - Match items by community rating (supports `>8.5`, `<5`, `>=7`, etc.)
+     - `CRITICSRATING "value"` - Match items by critics rating (supports comparison operators)
+     - `PRODUCTIONLOCATION "location"` - Match items by production country/location
+     - `MOVIE` - Match only movies
+     - `SHOW` - Match only TV shows
+   - Combine with boolean operators AND, OR, and NOT
+   - Use parentheses for grouping

+### Numeric Rating Syntax

+For community and critics ratings, you can use comparison operators:
+- `COMMUNITYRATING ">8"` - Greater than 8
+- `COMMUNITYRATING ">=9.5"` - Greater than or equal to 9.5
+- `COMMUNITYRATING "<6"` - Less than 6
+- `COMMUNITYRATING "=7"` - Exactly 7
+- `COMMUNITYRATING "7"` - Exactly 7 (equals sign is optional)

+### Import/Export Configuration

+You can easily backup and share your collection configurations:

+1. In the Auto Collections settings page, find the Import/Export section
+2. Click "Export Filter Config (JSON)" to download your current configuration
+3. Use "Import Filter Config (JSON)" to upload a configuration file
+     - `DIRECTOR "name"` - Match items with "name" director
      - `MOVIE` - Match only movies
      - `SHOW` - Match only TV shows